COVID-19 Library Information

 All library items should be returned via the outside book drop.
 If the book drop is full, please don’t leave items outside the book drop or the building.
 The book drop will be emptied throughout the day, so please try again at a later time.

-Returned materials will remain on your account during a recommended quarantine period of 7 days.
+Quarantine: Returned materials will remain on your account during a recommended quarantine period of at least 3 days.
 Once returns are out of quarantine, they will be removed from your account.
 Bloomingdale is a fines free library and there will be no fines assessed on items that become overdue during the quarantine period.

 There is currently no plan to phase in a partial check-in process for quarantine materials.
 Our goal is to reduce the risk to staff handling these items.
 We keep all returned materials confined to the lobby area to reduce the chance of cross-contamination to the rest of the building.